 The Public Night is the first Friday of the Month

-Our public viewing nights are the first Friday of each month.
+Our public viewing nights are the first Friday of each month from sunset to 10 pm.
 We look forward to seeing you at the next public viewing night.
 Please refer to our Observatory calendar for specific times when we are open.

 Wondering What's Up in the Sky This Month? - Talk to the Doc!
 Each month, our Observatory Director, Dr. Aaron Clevenson, assembles a 2 page PDF file that contains objects that are visible in the evening sky during the next month.
-To download a copy to your computer, click here: What's Up Doc?
+To download a copy to your computer, click here.

 For more information on the lists, the Astronomical League, and the North Houston Astronomy club, please ask any of the astronomers on the next public night at the observatory.